 Now, the question arises whether this Indian cricketer will be able to make his comeback in the Indian Side for the World Cup which is just 6 months later?
 Being a Suresh Raina fan here are 3 points why selectors must eye on him :

 Suresh Raina was not given much chance in CWC 2011.
 He played 3 matches in which he played crucial knocks of 34 against Aus in QF and 36 against Pak in SF and was unbeaten.
 In 2015 he played fine knocks and scored 2 half centuries with a brilliant century against Zimbabwe where the team was struggling.

 2. Proven Record in England

 2019 CWC is in England.
-The major struggle for Raina has been on bouncy pitches and with most of the English pitches unlikely to support steep bounce, he can prove to be most important player.
-In the year 2014 when team’s morale was low after getting defeat in the test series in England, Raina lifted the morale up of entire team with his presence beside a match winning century.
+The major struggle for Raina has been on bouncy pitches and with most of the English pitches unlikely to support steep bounce, he can prove to be the most important player.
+In the year 2014 when the team’s morale was low after getting defeat in the test series in England, Raina lifted the morale up of the entire team with his presence beside a match-winning century.

 Sourav Ganguly described his innings as “Probably one of the best ODI centuries by an Indian batsman in overseas conditions”.

 In the Indian side, only Shikhar Dhawan is a regular batsman who is left handed.
 Left and Right-hand combination in the side provides more advantage as they can be used to disturb the fielding unit.
 Suresh Raina moreover being left-handed has this advantage which makes the selectors pander on him.
 Unless the likes of Rishabh Pant and Krunal Pandya, both of whom are inexperienced at the international level, get a chance to play in the near future, Indian team lacks the versatility of the presence of a left-hander in their middle order.
 Therefore is where Suresh Raina fits the bill perfectly given his experience and a good record in the limited-overs format.